chrisdothtml/gpt-cmd/README.md

 gpt_cmd "You're running in a container that already has wget and bash installed.
 Install kafka"

 gpt_cmd "Install SQLite and write a script to verify it's working correctly"

+gpt_cmd "Install black and generate a simple starter config file for my python project"
 ```

 ### Problem